NHGRI logo

 Overview

-Funded by the National Human Genome Research Institute (NHGRI), the PhenX Toolkit currently includes more than 500 measures from 24 research domains, with additional depth (measures) for substance abuse and addiction, mental health, tobacco regulatory, and sickle cell disease research.
+Funded by the National Human Genome Research Institute (NHGRI) along with many other NIH Institutes and Centers the PhenX Toolkit currently includes various measures from multiple research domains, with additional depth (measures) for substance abuse and addiction, mental health, tobacco regulatory, and sickle cell disease research.
 For each measure, the toolkit provides detailed instructions (e.g., required training and equipment); features (e.g., Spanish language versions); and bioinformatics support (e.g., data dictionaries, REDCap compatible modules) to facilitate implementation of the measures and data analysis downstream.

 Studies that use PhenX (consensus measures for Phenotypes and eXposures) measures benefit from the ability to perform cross-study analyses to increase statistical power and to replicate results.
 The use of PhenX measures facilitates collaboration and data sharing, thus increasing the impact of individual studies.